gamendegamer321/Commlines/README.md

 called "CommLines", where you can change the mode.
 When changing the viewing mode, it might take a few seconds to update.
 The available viewing modes are:

+- Hop -> Only shows the first hop in your vessels path to the KSC
+- VesselLinks -> Only shows connection to the vessel you can reach in 1 hop
-- DISABLED => Show none of the lines, the same as not having the mod installed.
+- ActivePathOnly -> Show only the path from the active vessel to the KSC
-- PATHONLY => Only show the path the connection takes.
+- PathOnly -> Show the path from each vessel to the KSC
-- ALL => Show lines between all vessels that are within range of eachother
+- All -> Show all connections between all vessels

 ### Transmission speed [Experimental]